setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 - *Medication:* Many people suffer from health conditions that require intraday maintenance.
 For example, 11\% of all Americans -- and nearly 30\% of all seniors -- have diabetes, according to the [American Diabetes Association](https://diabetes.org/about-diabetes/statistics/about-diabetes#:~:text=Prevalence%3A%20In%202021%2C%2038.4%20million,of%20the%20population%2C%20had%20diabetes.&text=Diagnosed%20and%20undiagnosed%3A%20Of%20the,and%208.7%20million%20were%20undiagnosed.).
 Diabetes often requires active management, such as injecting insulin prior to meals or eating small meals throughout the day to maintain proper glucose levels.
 This is only one example; many other chronic illnesses such as asthma, Crohn's disease, and arthritis may require medication taken throughout the day.

 Given that your visitors absolutely require regular breaks, schedule those breaks on their behalf.
-Here is an example of a schedule with a built in break
+Here is an example:

+> 8:50 AM - 30-minute Meeting 1

+> 9:20 AM - 30-minute Meeting 2

+> 9:50 AM - 30-minute Meeting 3

+> 10:00 AM - **10-minute Break**

+> 10:30 AM - 30-minute Meeting 4

+> 11:00 AM - 30-minute Meeting 5

+> 11:30 AM - 30-minute Meeting 6

+> 12:00 PM - **10-minute Break**

+> 12:10 PM - Meet for 60-minute lunch

-Do not force your visitors to awkwardly explain the personal reasons why they need to leave a meeting early.
+Do not force your visitors to awkwardly explain the personal reasons why they need to leave a meeting early -- given them breaks.

 **2C) Use my meeting template:** Feel free to use my meeting template, which is available as a Google Doc here.
 An image is below for reference.